 Myofunctional Therapy often restores the normal process of craniofacial and dental development.
 It can also aid in the retention process following orthodontic treatment.
 In addition, therapy that is co-ordinated with dental and orthodontics enhances and maintains dental health for a lifetime of benefits.

-Adults, teenagers and children as young as four (4) years of age can benefit from our programme starting with in-office evaluation.
+Adults, teenagers, children and babies can benefit from our various myofunctional programmes starting with in-office evaluation.
 This evaluation considers thing such as:

 - Physical and emotional maturity